Sook Ching: Legacy

 The massacre and its post-war judicial handling by the colonial British administration incensed the Chinese community.
 The Discovery Channel programme commented about its historic impact on local Chinese: "They felt the Japanese spilling of so much Chinese blood on Singapore soil has given them the moral claim to the island that hasn't existed before the war".
 Lee Kuan Yew said on the Discovery Channel programme, "It was the catastrophic consequences of the war that changed the mindset, that my generation decided that, 'No ... this doesn't make sense.
 We should be able to run this [island] as well as the British did, if not better.
 "The Asiatics had looked to them for leadership, and they had failed them."

-Germaine Foo-Tan writes in an article carried on the Singapore Ministry of Defence (MINDEF) website:
+In an article carried on the Singapore Ministry of Defence (MINDEF) website:

 While the quick defeat of the British in Singapore was a shocking revelation to the local population, and the period of the Japanese Occupation arguably the darkest time for Singapore, these precipitated the development of political consciousness with an urgency not felt before.
 The British defeat and the fall of what was regarded as an invincible fortress rocked the faith of the local population in the ability of the British to protect them.
 Coupled with the secret and sudden evacuation of British soldiers, women and children from Penang, there was the uneasy realisation that the colonial masters could not be relied upon to defend the locals.
 The Japanese slogan "Asia for Asians" awoke many to the realities of colonial rule, that "however kind the masters were, the Asians were still second class in their own country".
 Slowly, the local population became more aware of the need to have a bigger say in charting their destinies.
 The post-war years witnessed a political awakening and growing nationalistic feelings among the populace which in turn paved the way for the emergence of political parties and demands for self-rule in the 1950s and 1960s.

 The memories of those who lived through that period have been captured at exhibition galleries in the Old Ford Motor Factory at Bukit Timah, the site of the factory where the British surrendered to the Japanese on 15 February 1942.